 The sun is out, the sun is shining, but we’re not slumming it in parks listening to terrible summer music just yet.
 Oh no. Some of us are making sure the beard-stroking, mind-expanding sphere that is Prog isn’t going unattended – step forward David Keevill, who returns with his latest column examining what the big stories and events in the world of Prog have been over the last few weeks…

 Steven Wilson (born Steven John Wilson on November 3, 1967, in Hemel Hempstead, Hertfordshire, England) is a self-taught producer, audio engineer, multi-instrumentalist and singer-songwriter.
 Under his own name, Wilson has released the albums Insurgentes (2008), Grace For Drowning (2011), The Raven That Refused To Sing (And Other Stories) (2013), Hand.
 Cannot.
 Erase.
-(2015), and 4 ½ (2016).
-He also released a series of singles titled Cover Version (released online between 2003 and 2010; released worldwide as a compilation in 2014).
-Read more on Last.fm
+(2015), 4 ½ (2016), and To the Bone (2017).
+He also released a series of singles Read more on Last.fm

 Steven Wilson on Thrash Hits